qbit/ham_test/README.md

 into a directory of your choosing.
 It's best to not use a directory that includes other files, as they will be pulled into the arduino-support directory.
-2. Add the `alibs.mk` file to the afformentioned directory.
+2. Add the `alibs.mk` file to the aforementioned directory.
 3. Modify the `Makefile` entry for USER_LIBRARIES to point to the directory from step #1.